ajernandes/rPlaceData/README.md

 ## r/Place 2022 Data Analysis & Visulization

-Once (hopefully) the data logs are released, I will be aiming to answers like the ones below:

 - What would the board look like if it was only the first placements?
 - What placement was the longest lived?